-Guidelines for provision of multi-purpose courts, exercise equipment and other minor unstructured recreation infrastructure in open space:
+Guidelines for provision of multi-purpose courts, fitness equipment and other minor unstructured recreation infrastructure in open space:

-- c) Siting of facilities including exercise equipment is to demonstrate they are easily accessible by all and inclusive. - d) Designed to maximise use their appeal to everyone including all genders, age ranges, physical abilities and cultural backgrounds. - e) Include other complementary facilities such as seating, shelters, shade, drinking fountains and picnic facilities/barbecues where appropriate. - f) Where feasible, locate facilities including exercise equipment where they receive some natural shade during the middle of the day.
+- a) Generally applicable in Regional, City-wide, Neighbourhood and Small Neighbourhood open space, refer Table 5-1. - b) Siting and design of multi-purpose courts to minimise impacts on adjoining residential properties, and where possible locate away from roadways, or have adequate design features to prevent the risk of balls entering the road. - c) Siting of facilities including fitness equipment is to demonstrate they are easily accessible by all and inclusive. - d) Designed to maximise use their appeal to everyone including all genders, age ranges, physical abilities and cultural backgrounds. - e) Include other complementary facilities such as seating, shelters, shade, drinking fountains and picnic facilities/barbecues where appropriate. - f) Where feasible, locate facilities including fitness equipment where they receive some natural shade during the middle of the day.
 The final proximity to trees will need to ensure ongoing health of the tree, and access to some sunlight and in accordance with AS4970, Protection of trees on development sites.
-This can be either shade from existing trees, or planting suitable tree species to provide shade in the longer term. - g) Where possible orientate multi-use courts in north south direction in accordance with current sport facility design standards. - h) Meet best practice design for fencing, surface drainage and surface treatment, etc for multi-use courts. - i) Ensure the facility location and design retains clear views and access into the open space. - Meet the current best practice guidelines for installation of appropriate undersurfacing and siting of exercise equipment.
+This can be either shade from existing trees, or planting suitable tree species to provide shade in the longer term. - g) Where possible orientate multi-use courts in north south direction in accordance with current sport facility design standards. - h) Meet best practice design for fencing, surface drainage and surface treatment, etc for multi-use courts. - i) Ensure the facility location and design retains clear views and access into the open space. - Meet the current best practice guidelines for installation of appropriate undersurfacing and siting of fitness equipment. - k) Ensure the placement and design of the facility demonstrates a corresponding improvement to the natural qualities and greening of the reserve.
+This may include additional planting including large canopy shade tree where space permits.